okfn/opendatasurvey/README.md

 For Developers
 --------------

-The app is a simple Express NodeJS app deployed on Heroku.
+The app is a simple Express NodeJS app designed to be deployed on Heroku.

+We have 2 main branches:

+* master - development branch - deploy to <http://opendatacensus-staging.herokuapp.com/>
+* production - release branch (production ready code) - deploy to <http://census.okfn.org/>

 Install
 ~~~~~~~